dimpablo/wikireading2pdf/README.md

   ## Dependencies:

 <p align="center">Some packages might not be on your system.
-In that case, execute</p>
+In that case, execute yet again:</p>

 * cd wikireading2pdf
 * ./satisfy.sh